BibechanaPaudel/Reproducibility-project/README.md

-# Reproducibility-project

-**Title:** Impact of Plant Growth Promoting Rhizobacteria (PGPR) Treatments on Potato Virus Y (PVY) Accumulation in *Nicotiana benthamiana*
+# Impact of Plant Growth Promoting Rhizobacteria (PGPR) Treatments on Potato Virus Y (PVY) Accumulation in *Nicotiana benthamiana*

-This repository contains the full R-based analytical workflow assessing the effect of PGPR on the accumulation of PVY in *Nicotiana benthamiana* across three independent biological replicates.
+This repository contains the full R-based analytical workflow assessing the effect of PGPR on the accumulation of PVY in *Nicotiana benthamiana* across three independent biological replicates.The complete dataset used in the project is included in the repository with the folder name data to ensure full transparency and reproducibility.

 ### Project Overview